Rails-Designer/perron-site/app/content/articles/publishing.md

 ## Viewing Unpublished Content

 For development or preview environments, you can globally override the publishing rules to make all content visible, including drafts and scheduled posts.
-This is done by setting `Perron.configuration.view_unpublished = true` (defaults to `Rails.env.development?`) in your configuration.
+This is done by setting `Perron.configuration.view_unpublished = true` (defaults to `Rails.env.development?`, so you can always preview your content in development) in your configuration.